Are you planning Disneyland Paris for your next vacation? Need some Disneyland Paris tips for first-timers?

 - Toy Story Land (not like Disney World)

 - RC Racer

 - Alice’s Curious Labyrinth

 Disneyland Tips for First-Timers

 Free fast passes are gone at Disneyland Paris.
 Premier Access is the new program to gain a front-of-the-line ticket.
 You can purchase your pass on the Disneyland App.
 It is expensive…..It is not a flat fee but over 9 Euros per ride!!!

 Planning Disneyland Paris

 Hopefully, planning Disneyland Paris just got a little easier with this guide.
-Whether you are spending a day at Disneyland Paris or a week, I would love to answer any more questions you might have regarding the most popular tourist destination in Europe!
+Whether you are spending a day at Disneyland Paris or a week, I would love to answer any more questions you might have regarding one of the best theme parks in Europe!

 I know I had so many questions when we planned our trip.
 If you have additional questions just ask!